MrSakine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 101-gifs
 A script that lists all the files with a .gif extension in the current directory and all its sub-directories

+# 102-acrostic
+A script that decodes acrostics that use the first letter of each line